ProgrammingWarmups/www.warmups.dev/chapters/chapter1.md

 - Fill in the `_` to record the program's output
 - Answer these questions as you study this program:
-  - What is the purpose of a variable?
   - What is the output produced by this program?
+  - What is the purpose of a variable, function, or comment?
   - What are the input(s), output(s), and behavior of functions like `sum`, `len`, and `print`?